vmagnin/cairo-fortran/README.md

 ![logo](logo/logo-cairo-fortran.png)

 This repository contains Fortran bindings for the [Cairo](https://cairographics.org/) vector graphics library.
-It was extracted from the [gtk-fortran](https://github.com/vmagnin/gtk-fortran/wiki/) project, as a separate _fpm_ package.
+It was extracted from the [gtk-fortran](https://github.com/vmagnin/gtk-fortran/wiki/) project, as a separate _fpm_ package, for people who don't need the GTK stuff.

 Remark: this repository was cloned from the now unavailable @brocolis' repository (latest 5th September 2021 version).